 Security of supply

+General

-Energinet manages the security of supply for the Danish Gas Market pursuant to the Danish Gas Supply Act.
-During abnormal state of operation, Energinet is entitled to activate each of the three crisis levels (Early Warning, Alert and Emergency) depending on the supply situation.
+The Danish Energy Agency manages the security of supply for the Danish Gas Market pursuant to the Danish Gas Supply Act.
+During abnormal state of operation, The Danish Energy Agency is entitled to activate each of the three crisis levels (Early Warning, Alert and Emergency) depending on the supply situation.

-Prior to or at each of the three crisis levels, Energinet will inform the Shippers and other relevant Players, including operators of the Adjacent Systems and the operator of the Non-domestic Transmission System, about the supply situation, including information about capacities available or reduced in the Transmission System, as soon as Energinet has relevant information.
-En- erginet will update the information at regular intervals during the three crisis levels.
+Prior to or at each of the three crisis levels, the Shippers and other relevant Players will be informed about the supply situation, including information about capacities available or reduced in the Transmission System, as soon as the relevant information is available.
+The information will be updated regularly

+The at the time applicable version of the Danish Gas Supply Act and the Emergency Plan hold the relevant information and regulation on how Energinet and other players must oblige in case of Emergency.

 Early Warning